 How to Balance Sales and Marketing at Every Stage of Your Ecommerce Business

-The balance between sales and marketing changes as your business grows.
-Knowing when to prioritize each—and how to integrate them—determines how effectively you attract, convert, and retain customers.
+The balance between sales and marketing evolves as your ecommerce business grows.
+Understanding when to emphasize one, and how to blend them effectively, shapes how well you attract new customers, convert interest into action, and build lasting loyalty over time.

 Early-Stage Businesses: Prioritize Marketing